World's female foreign ministers to meet on Iran, Canada says

 "Canada will continue to stand by the courageous Iranians who are fighting for their human rights and standing up for their mothers, sisters, wives and daughters.
 Women's rights are human rights," she said.

+Foreign ministers from Germany, Chile, New Zealand and Norway are among the 14 who will join Canada, a government source said.
+France will join the call, but Foreign Affairs Minister Catherine Colonna will not be able to, said the source.

-During the virtual meeting, the officials would hear from women of Iranian heritage and discuss the state of women's and human rights in Iran, Joly's office said, adding that it would give them an opportunity to coordinate efforts and discuss on "ways to increase their collective support for the Iranian people."
+During the meeting, officials will hear from women of Iranian heritage and discuss the state of women's and human rights in Iran, Joly's office said, adding that it would give them an opportunity to coordinate efforts and discuss "ways to increase their collective support for the Iranian people."

 Canada had joined other nations, including the United States, in imposing sanctions on Iran.